adowlin/project-3-brew-exchange/README.md

     - Profile button correctly appears only when a user is already logged in, and correctly directs to the Profile page.
     - Manage Brew Methods button appears only when the "admin" user is logged in, and correctly directs to the Brew Methods page.
     - Hovering over the button in this section correctly triggers the expected hover effect background color.
+- Search Section:
+    - Search functionality validates whitespace and min/max input lengths.
+    - An error message is surfaced when an incomplete search term is entered, or no database documents match the search term.
+    - Page automatically scrolls back to search results after a search is performed.
+    - Clear button reloads the page to clear search terms & re-populate all recipe cards.
+- Recipe Cards:
+    - Recipe info is correctly iterated over to create a card for each recipe.
+    - Edit & Delete buttons only appear for authenticated users, and only on recipes that match the current user.
+    - Edit & Delete buttons correctly appear on all recipes for the "admin" superuser, only when the current username is "admin", and the admin is logged in.

 ### Validation